LiamSwayne/FlexVideo-License/README.md

 - This should not read like a legal document.
 It should read like a document written with precision and loopholes in mind.
 The license's primary audience is social media users.
 It must be understandable to the masses.
 - On some platforms it breaks the terms of service (TOS) to download videos unless given express permission.
 This license gives the express permission needed to avoid breaking the TOS.

-Put your video under this license by copying the phrase below to the videos' description of your video or showing the below text in the video.
+Put your video under this license by copying the phrase below to the videos' description of your video or prominently displaying the below text in the video.
 ```
 This video is subject to the FlexVideo License, which can be found at [URL].
 ```